venda/javascript/README.md

       return type;
     }
     ```

+  - All new JavaScript files, whether modules or not, should have a descriptor at the top that gives the name, description, and a list of dependancies where applicable:

+    ```javascript
+      /*!
+       * [module name]
+       * [description]
+       * [dependencies]
+       */
+    ```

+  - The ! explains that this section of commentary should not be removed during the minification process – useful for keeping Venda copyright information in the code where necessary.

   - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.